hamzauras/weather-api/README.md

 - **JWT Authentication**:
   Users receive a JWT on login.
 Include it in `Authorization: Bearer <token>` header.
+  **If this step is skipped, none of the APIs (except login) will work.
+Therefore, after logging in and copying your token, you must click the "Authorize" button in the top right to authenticate.**
 - **Role-based Control**:
   - **Admin**: Create users, view all weather queries.
   - **User**: View only their own weather queries.